Your Baby's Funeral - HE2319

 Often, other people’s misconceptions of the significance of your loss are because they don’t realise exactly who you are grieving for.
-They have only seen you pregnant, they haven’t seen your baby, and therefore the baby isn’t real to them.
 Meeting your baby may help these people understand and hopefully be more understanding of you and your feelings.
 It may help them accept the need for you to talk about your baby.

 How long before the funeral takes place?

 There is no hurry to have your baby cremated or buried.
 It is important that you take as much time as you need to work through the decisions that must be made.

 It is very important that the mother is not left out of the decision making.
 If the birth was physically difficult (eg, a Caesarean section, extensive blood loss, etc.) the mother may need time to recover sufficiently before she is physically able to attend to these decisions and have input into her baby's funeral arrangements.